CMMC Certification Assessment

 Monitoring and logging evidence

-Documentation must reflect reality—not intent.
+Documentation must reflect implemented reality, not future intent.

 3. Technical Validation